 Being a working mum is hard!!
 There never seem to be enough hours in the day to achieve everything and you often feel like your chasing your tail trying to keep on top of the simplest of tasks such as cooking dinner every evening.
 When I returned to work full time after having my daughter, I found it really difficult to adjust as there never seemed to be enough hours in the day.
 I didn’t really appreciate how valuable time management would become when being a working Mum and so I made some changes to our day to day lives that relieved the pressure a little.
+Here are my top tips for the busy working mum.

 Get the weekly shop delivered